Audi A7 Performance

 Acceleration and Power

-The high-performance Audi S7 is powered by a twin-turbocharged 4.0-liter V8 engine that generates 420 horsepower and 406 pound-feet of torque.
-Audi says that the S7 has a top speed of 155 mph, and that it accelerates from 0 to 60 mph in 4.5 seconds.
-The Audi RS7 has a twin-turbo 4.0-liter V8 engine that produces 560 horsepower and 516 pound-feet of torque.
-Audi says that the 2014 RS7 has a top speed of 174 mph, and that it accelerates from 0 to 60 mph in 3.7 seconds.
+The performance-oriented Audi S7 is powered by a twin-turbocharged 4.0-liter V8 engine that generates 420 horsepower and 406 pound-feet of torque.
+Audi says that the S7 has a top speed of 155 mph and accelerates from 0 to 60 mph in 4.5 seconds.
+The Audi RS 7 has a twin-turbo 4.0-liter V8 engine that produces 560 horsepower and 516 pound-feet of torque.
+According to Audi, the RS 7 has a 174-mph top speed and accelerates from 0 to 60 mph in 3.7 seconds.
 The S7 comes with a seven-speed automated manual transmission and the RS 7 has an eight-speed automatic.

 - "Audi's 3.0-liter supercharged V6 works as well here as it does in the A6.
 Power is strong at all engine speeds, aided by the responsive 8-speed automatic transmission." -- Consumer Guide (2013)